SCHOOL OF LEADERSHIP

 - 12-15 professionally produced teaching videos from experts in their field

-SCHOOL OF LEADERSHIP PRE-TRAINING FOR INSTRUCTORS
+SCHOOL OF LEADERSHIP INSTRUCTOR PRE-TRAINING

 Through this exclusive, customized, and interactive pre-training, educators and ministry leaders will discover how they can create an environment that enables their students to learn to lead in a way that counters culture and inspires others to do the same.
 This training is crafted for Christian schools and student ministries and is filled with practical applications that will equip instructors to identify and develop student leaders and utilize the curriculum effectively.
 A pre-training meeting will be held to ensure that the training is crafted for the unique needs of those that are utilizing it.
 They will learn how they play a vital role in raising up an army of students that value leadership and are willing to step out of the cultural norm to lead and influence this generation.

 Contact Emily Pigott, Director of The School of Leadership, at [email protected] to schedule a time to discuss how the School of Leadership can become a part of your student's leadership development.